tardate/LittleArduinoProjects/Electronics101/555Timer/Dice/README.md

 Component values:

 * diodes are all 1N4148 but this is not critical, normal 1N400x rectifiers work fine
-* NPN and PNP are all small signal 2N3904/2N3906.
+* NPN and PNP BJTs are all small signal 2N3904/2N3906.
 Not critical.
 * The p-channel MOSFET is a low-power BS250.
 Another part may require tweaking the power control RC values.

 The die roll timing can be modified as follows: